Ngadha language

+Djawanai (1983) precises that Ngadha somewhat deviates from Austronesian norms, in that words do not have clear cognates and the grammatical processes are different; for example, the Austronesian family of languages makes an abundant use of prefixes or suffixes (which form new words by adding extensions either before or after root-words, such as [per-]form or child[-hood]), whereas the Ngadha language uses no prefixes or suffixes.

 Ngadha is one of the few languages with a retroflex implosive /ᶑ /.

 Phonology

 The sound system of Ngadha is as follows.

 Vowels

 The short vowel /ə̆/ is written e followed by a double consonant, since phonetically a consonant becomes geminate after /ə̆/.
 It is never stressed and does not form sequences with other vowels except where glottal stop has dropped (e.g. limaessa 'six', from lima 'five' and 'essa 'one').

 Within vowel sequences, epenthetic [j] may appear after an unrounded vowel (e.g. in /eu/, /eo/) and [w] after a rounded vowel (e.g. in /oe/, /oi/).
 Double vowels are sequences.
 Vowels tend to be voiceless between voiceless consonants and pre-pausa after voiceless consonants.

 Stress is on the penultimate syllable, unless that contains the vowel /ə̆/, in which case stress is on the final syllable.